Shuhua-Group/CAMer/inst/doc/intro.md

 ### HI Model for Multiple LD Decay Curves (.rawld File)

 The function `HI()` does time inference, of HI model only, for a .rawld file.
 The algorithm is the same as the HI model part of `CAM()`.
-For example:
+For example, let's again use the *GA_I* data set with the most ancient generation concerned being 150 (`T=150L`), but this time only HI is the core model:

 ```r